-Chop the napa cabbage into 1-inch pieces (or, if you prefer smaller pieces, try shredding or cutting the cabbage smaller) and place it in a large bowl.
+Rinse the cabbage thoroughly and then chop it into 1-inch pieces (or, if you prefer smaller pieces, try shredding or cutting the cabbage smaller) and place it in a large bowl.
 Combine the cabbage and salt in a large bowl and mix.
 Add enough water to cover the cabbage.

 Keep the cabbage submerged in the salt water (use a heavy plate or a sealable bag filled with water to keep the cabbage from floating to the top) at room temperature overnight and for up to 24 hours.
 After 12-24 hours, drain the cabbage, reserving the salty brine.

 Time to add more veg!
 Peel the daikon radish and cut it into 2-inch matchsticks.
-Cut the scallions into 1-inch pieces.
+Cut the green onions into 1-inch pieces.
 Add these to the drained cabbage.